 The Scanian Landscape Foundation is responsible for 19 recreation areas spread out over the whole of Skåne.
 Our aim is to inspire people to get outdoors.
 Regardless interests, habits and capabilities, people can enjoy our recreation areas.

 The Foundation was formed in 2004 by the Skåne Regional Council to protect, conserve, restore and develop natural and cultural sites as well as to encourage recreation.
 In September 2010, we became an independent organisation, with an annual grant from the Skåne Regional Council for the elements of our work which benefit the general public (the recreation areas, outdoor education activities and Fulltofta Nature and Visitor Centre).

 We cover an area of about 10 000 hectares, of which almost twenty percent is protected as nature reserves.
 Some of this is owned by the Scanian Landscape Foundation, but we also manage land on behalf of five other foundations.
 The land is used for our recreation areas, but we also undertake forestry, which should provide an income for the foundations.

 19 recreation areas

-In all of our recreation areas there is an infrastructure in the form of waymarked footpaths, information signs, toilets, picnic and barbecue areas as well as observation towers for birdwatching.
+In all of our recreation areas there is an infrastructure of plenty of hiking trails, information signs, toilets, picnic and barbecue areas as well as observation towers for birdwatching.
 In two of our areas, Klåveröd and Snogeholm, there are hostel or cottages to rent.
 Two of our areas are staffed - Fulltofta and Snogeholm.
 For those looking for more wilderness there are areas that are less convenient.
 We try to create a balance by also having recreation areas with a less ambitious infrastructure.

 Some of our recreation areas are used for our outdoor educational activities, where thousands of children annually experience nature with a guide.
 We offer a wide range of activities for school groups in cooperation with different organisations.